naivelogic/NFL-smarter-football/PlayerTracking/README.md

 - _Step 3:_ a tracking algorithm (Kalman Filter) uses detected object and updates with detection results
 - _Step 4:_ the tracking results are annotated and display on video feed _(TODO:) and archived in database_

+## Usage

+### Setting Up Environment

+1. Get python3 and Anaconda
+2. Clone Repository
+3. cd to this directory
+4. _Install required packages_ Create a virtual environment via conda called `nfl`, using `./environment.yml`.
+This can be achieved by running the command: `conda create --name nfl --file environment.yml`
+5. Get models and put in `./models` folder

+run: `python main.py`

 `git push -u origin player-tracking`